plus7c/plus7c/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Nuxt.js Application Development and building my blog with next.js.
+- 🔭 &nbsp; I’m currently learning Next.js v13 and building my blog with it.
 - 🎓 &nbsp; a CS junior student in Gzhu.
 - 🌱 &nbsp; Enthusiast in Comprehensive Front-End Development
 - 🚴‍♀️ &nbsp; Playing tennis and cycling as hobbies